Position: Research/Evaluation Data Specialist

 To apply, please click on the Apply button below and follow the application instructions for this role.
 You will be invited to submit:

-- A CV demonstrating relevant technical skills, analytical experience, and any fieldwork deployments
+- A CV demonstrating relevant technical skills, statistical and analytical experience, and any fieldwork deployments

-- A cover letter addressing your experience with Python-based data analysis, digital survey platforms, and your interest in international development research
+- A cover letter addressing your experience with statistical analysis, Python-based data workflows, and your interest in international development research

-- Proof of right to work in Kenya
+- Proof of right to work in Kenya, or confirmation of your current location and working arrangements if applying from outside Kenya

 Applications will be reviewed on a rolling basis.
 Early application is encouraged, as we may close the vacancy before the deadline for exceptional candidates.